 When you look at a monthly credit card statement, you see an amount labeled "account balance" or "new balance."
 This is the outstanding balance.
-As of mid-2014, the average outstanding credit card balance for Americans was $6,802.
-Carrying a big credit card balance will cost you a pretty penny in interest -- and it won't help your credit rating, either.
+As of early 2018, the average outstanding credit card balance for Americans was $6,375.
+Carrying a big credit card balance will cost you a pretty penny in interest — and it won't help your credit rating, either.

 An outstanding balance on a credit card account is simply the total amount you owe at a given time.
 For example, the outstanding balance on your monthly bill is the total debt as of the statement date.
 Outstanding balance is computed starting with the old balance from the previous month.
 The card issuer credits payments and adds new purchases, fees and interest to calculate the current outstanding balance.
 The typical statement often includes your previous balance, most recent payment and purchases, any interest applied and your current outstanding balance.

 Carrying a large outstanding balance on credit cards comes with a hefty price tag in interest charges.
 Suppose you run a monthly balance of $7,000, or a bit more than the national average.
 If you're paying 15 percent interest, that comes to $87.50 per month or $1,050 per year.
 Paying down credit cards and then paying the outstanding balance each month will eliminate most of this interest expense.
 In fact, some credit cards feature a grace period.
 If you pay off the outstanding balance within the grace period every month, you won't pay any interest at all.